Maes-tr0/warehouse-placement-optimizer/README.md

 # Warehouse Placement Optimizer

-Warehouse Placement Optimizer is a Java/Spring Boot web application for warehouse layout generation, container receiving, putaway operations, and learned demand forecasting.
+Warehouse Placement Optimizer is a Java/Spring Boot web application for warehouse layout generation, container receiving, putaway operations, relocation optimization, learned demand forecasting, and documented REST API access through Swagger/OpenAPI.

 The main goal of the project is to reduce warehouse picking and placement time by organizing pallet storage more intelligently.
 The current version implements warehouse setup, operator putaway, relocation recommendations, and Java-based ML demand prediction.